 About the Author

-Ryan Harshman, CPA is a Manager at Brown Schultz Sheridan & Fritz (BSSF).
+Ryan Harshman, CPA is a Senior Manager at Brown Schultz Sheridan & Fritz (BSSF).
 He graduated from the University of Maryland with a Bachelor of Science in Accounting and Finance and an Honors College Citation.
 Ryan has experience with many facets of accounting, including financial statement and tax preparation services for a wide range of industries, including auto dealers, distributors, nonprofits, and local governments.